ktomanelli/Technicode.io/src/posts/2020-10-24-building_a_gatsby_blog_site_with_markdown_content/index.md

 ---
-title: "Building A Gastby Blog Site with Markdown Content"
+title: "Building A Gatsby Blog Site with Markdown Content"
 date: "2020-10-25"
 ---